wolfy-42/simu-documentation/documentation/05_User_Guide.md

 Another nice feature of the automated-regression is the option to run several threads in parallel.
 To accomplish this just open a few terminals and execute in each one a separate regression call.
 All regression calls will run in their own terminals and will use one auto-generated regression script to pick the next available test-case to run and to exchange information about the next available next test-cases to execute.
 This parallel execution makes the regression run much faster, but at the expense of using more simulator licenses, one per thread.

+IMPORTANT: If the regression hangs, it is possible that the regression list has no free test-cases to be taken.
+A solution to this is to just delete the automatically generated regression list or edit it in a text editor to replace stale _"taken"_ status to _"available"_ status.

 #### 5.4.2.1 Automatic Regression - using Linux TCL interpreter

 **(with SIMU shell, with SIMU regression call, simulator vendor tool independent)**

+Specific settings have to be enabled in this mode TODO:

+* param = 0 - disable vendor TCL interpreter

+There are several parameters that can be passed in CLI mode (passing CLI parameters is possible when using third party TCL like _tclsh_, but not all TCL interpreters support that, for example ModelSim/Quartus parameters passing is different and for this reason not supported by SIMU) TODO:

+* PRAM = 1 or 0 - vendor TCL can be disabled or enabled if supported by the vendor
+* add examples here

 Both ways to call regression, as captured below,  are identical.